Zero-True/zero-true/CONTIBUTING.md

 ## New Contributor Guide

 To get an overview of the project, read the README file.
-Here are some resources to help you get started with open source contributions:
+Here are some resources to help you get started with open source contributions if this is something completely new to you:

 - [Finding ways to contribute to open source on GitHub](https://docs.github.com/en/get-started/exploring-projects-on-github/finding-ways-to-contribute-to-open-source-on-github)
 - [Set up Git](https://docs.github.com/en/get-started/quickstart/set-up-git)